101 – Ryerson University

 - information about educational assistants and personal attendants.

-In order for staff to support and assist with admissions procedures, you are advised to identify yourself after applying.
-At the time of acceptance, you are asked to set up an appointment with a counsellor.
-You will be asked to supply medical documentation of your disability.
+For staff to support and assist with admission procedures, we advise you to identify yourself after you apply.
+At the time of acceptance, we will ask you to set up an appointment with a counsellor.
+We will also ask you to supply medical documentation of your disability.

 All documents are confidential and will remain with Academic Accommodation Support.
 The counsellor will assist in arranging approved accommodation and will refer you to other services at the university, as needed.

-In many cases, Ryerson uses portfolios, interviews, auditions and references as well as grades to select students.
-Equal consideration is guaranteed to all applicants who apply (with a “complete” application) by the following deadline:
+In many cases, we use portfolios, interviews, auditions and references, as well as grades, to select students.
+We guarantee equal consideration to all applicants who apply with a complete application by the following deadline:

-An additional non-academic assessment of $50 (subject to change) applies to most programs within the Faculty of Communication & Design and the Architectural Science program.
-Ryerson will communicate further information about this fee, as applicable, after an application has been processed.
-Find further information about non-academic requirements and application dates.
+An additional non-academic assessment fee of $50 (subject to change) applies to most programs within The Creative School and the Architectural Science program.
+We will communicate further information about this fee, as applicable, after we process an application.

 BScN in Nursing – Collaborative Program